BTNeandertha1/BTDiablo/README.md

    - Mephisto Drops a Standard of Heros
    - Diablo Drops a Standard of Heros
    - Baal Drops a Grand Charm
+- Swarms in Forgotten Sands Physical Resistance reduced to 60% (was 99%)
+- Succubus Birds in Matron's Den have their damage halfed
+- Lilith Also Drops a Destruction Key!

 ## Elites
 - 2x Aura Range